youssefnjm/netPractice/README.md

 ### How do private IPs talk to the Internet?
 (NAT)

 A device with a private IP cannot directly connect to the internet.
-Instead, the router (which has a public IP) uses NAT (Network Address Translation) to “translate” all internal requests into its own public IP.
+Instead, the router (which has a public IP) uses NAT (Network Address Translation) to "translate" all internal requests into its own public IP.

 Example:

 Your laptop = 192.168.1.5

 - Your phone = 192.168.1.8
-- Both connect through your router’s public IP = 102.45.88.21
+- Both connect through your router's public IP = 102.45.88.21
 - To the outside world, both appear as one IP (102.45.88.21).

+## What is TCP?

+TCP (Transmission Control Protocol) It is a transport layer protocol (layer 4 in the OSI model), Main job reliable data delivery between two devices.

+Features:

+- 📦 Splits data into segments
+- 🔢 Numbers segments so they can be reassembled in order
+- ✅ Uses ACKs (acknowledgements) to confirm delivery
+- 🔄 Retransmits lost packets
+- 🔐 Provides error checking & flow control

+## What is TCP/IP?

+TCP/IP is not one protocol, it’s a protocol suite (a family of protocols).

+Two key protocols in the suite:

+- IP = addressing & delivery (the "where").

+- TCP = reliability & order (the "how").

+So: TCP/IP = IP handles the path, TCP makes sure the data arrives correctly.

+## How does TCP work?

+- Browser sends HTTP request.
+- TCP breaks it into segments, adds sequence numbers.
+- TCP gives segments to IP, IP puts them inside packets with source & destination IP addresses.
+- Packets travel across routers, possibly out of order, some may get lost.
+- TCP on the receiving side collects segments, checks for errors.
+If something is missing, it asks for retransmission.
+- Finally, it reassembles data in the correct order.
+- The reassembled data is given to the browser and you see the webpage.

+## What is UDP?

+UDP (User Datagram Protocol), Like TCP, it’s a transport layer protocol (layer 4 in OSI), But: it is connectionless and unreliable (no handshakes, no delivery guarantee).

+Features:
+- 🚀 Fast — no overhead of acknowledgments/retransmission.
+- 📦 Sends data in datagrams (like packets but without sequencing).
+- 📡 Useful when speed matters more than reliability.

+## How does UDP work?

+- Application hands data to UDP.
+- UDP puts data inside a datagram with source/destination ports.
+- Datagram is handed to IP (just like TCP).
+- IP delivers it — but if it gets lost, UDP does nothing about it.

 ---